certifaction/hinsign-cli/README.md

 }
 ```

+##### 4.2.2.1.
+Tampering detection

 Verification will fail if the system detects that the prescription has been tampered.
+Here is how we detect tampering, briefly.

-Each prescription action (create, cancel, revoke, dispense) is recorded in the event log.
+Each prescription action (create, cancel, revoke, dispense) is recorded as an event in the event log.
 Each event is signed with a short-term key pair and the signature is stored in the event's `signature` field in [JSON Web Signature (JWS) format](https://www.rfc-editor.org/rfc/rfc7515).
 The hash of the event, which includes the hash of the preceding event, is stored in the audit log.
 The first event in a prescription (the `create` event) also stores a hash of the prescription in the `prescription_hash` field, as in

 ```json
 {